JohnSnowLabs/spark-nlp/docs/_posts/gokhanturer/2022-07-27-bert_sequence_classifier_self_reported_vaccine_status_tweet_en_3_0.md

     .setOutputCol("token")

 val sequenceClassifier = MedicalBertForSequenceClassification.pretrained("bert_sequence_classifier_self_reported_vaccine_status_tweet", "en", "clinical/models")
     .setInputCols(Array("document","token"))
     .setOutputCol("class")

 val pipeline = new Pipeline.setStages(Array(document_assembler, tokenizer, sequenceClassifier))

 # couple of simple examples
+val example = Seq("""I came to a point finally and i've vaccinated, didnt feel pain.Suggest everyone",
-val example = Seq("""If Pfizer believes we need a booster shot, we need it.
+                    "If Pfizer believes we need a booster shot, we need it.
 Who knows their product better?
 Following the guidance of @CDCgov is how I wound up w/ Covid-19 and having to shut down my K-2 classroom for an entire week.
 I will do whatever it takes to protect my students, friends, family.""").toDF("text")

 val result = pipeline.fit(example).transform(example)
 ```